kalvir781/kalv/cv/index.md

 ### Caliper - 2011 - 2012
 First JavaScript error collection and performance monitoring service for early JavaScript front end applications written in [BackboneJS](https://backbonejs.org).

+### Microsoft
+2012 Make Web Not War - presenting and discussing Realtime Web infrastructure for the future.
+2017 The future of conversational AI systems to interact with people, how computers will use this as the new method of UI

 ### Brewhouse 2012 - 2018
 Founded leading Canada Ruby development Agency.
 To work with growing tech companies such as Loft47, Clio, CommandWear & Mobify.